-- 1. Objective: Actively attract "clean" industry and other compatible businesses to the northern hamlets. - a.
+- 1. Objective: Attract "clean" industry and other compatible businesses to the northern hamlets. - a.
 Action: Establish a broad-based economic development committee with representation from existing hamlet employers, residents and other interested parties to develop a comprehensive and proactive strategy for attracting and/or expanding desirable businesses in the hamlets. - b.
-Action: Include in this analysis a thoughtful and strategic economic development program to support growth and investment while adding to the appeal and long-term economic viability of the hamlets.
+Action: Include in this analysis a thoughtful and strategic economic development program to support growth and investment while adding to the appeal and long-term economic viability of the hamlets. - c.
+Action: Prepare an economic development plan that enables existing businesses to expand and prosper and that incorporates clean industrial investment side-by-side with the traditional neighborhood development patterns that have existed in the hamlets for more than 150 years. - d.
+Action: Evaluate the possibility of reintroducing limited hydro energy generation along Skaneateles Creek to encourage investment and job growth. - e.
+Action: Consider economic incentives to attract economic development consistent with the Plan.

-- c.
-Action: Prepare an economic development-master plan supportive of the economic development program-that enables existing businesses to expand and prosper and that incorporates clean industrial investment side-by-side with the traditional neighborhood development patterns that have existed in the hamlets for more than 150 years. - d.
-Action: Evaluate the possibility of reintroducing limited hydro energy generation along Skaneateles Creek to encourage investment and job growth. - ed.
-Action: Consider economic incentives to attract economic development consistent with the Plan. - 2.
-Objective: Encourage development of Town water and sewer infrastructure in and adjacent to the northern hamlets to support targeted economic investment - a.
+- 2. Objective: Encourage development of Town water and sewer infrastructure in and adjacent to the northern hamlets to support targeted economic investment - a.
 Action: Engage engineers to provide advice about safe, affordable, and innovative wastewater disposal and treatment technologies and management arrangements, including constructed wetlands and package treatment plants. - b.
-Action: Consider creating wastewater management zones Town sewer districts in and adjacent to the hamlets where innovative wastewater technologies and/or management arrangements such as constructed wetlands can be employed. - c.
-Action: Evaluate various equitable means of financing and operating potential new water and wastewater facilities in and adjacent to the hamlets that distribute the costs equitably between hamlet residents and other without burdening all Town residents, recognizing that development in the hamlets fulfills a public planning objective that benefits the entire Town. - 3.
-Objective: As-the opportunities allow, in consultation with the neighborhoods, encourage incremental mixed-use traditional neighborhood growth with a diversity of uses and housing types, especially those that serve the needs of young families and senior citizens. - a.
+Action: Consider creating Town sewer districts in and adjacent to the hamlets where innovative wastewater technologies and/or management arrangements such as constructed wetlands can be employed. - c.
+Action: Evaluate various means of financing and operating potential new water and wastewater facilities in and adjacent to the hamlets that distribute the costs equitably between hamlet residents and other Town residents, recognizing that development in the hamlets fulfills a public planning objective that benefits the entire Town. - 3.
+Objective: As opportunities allow, in consultation with the neighborhoods, encourage incremental mixed-use traditional neighborhood growth with a diversity of uses and housing types, especially those that serve the needs of young families and senior citizens. - a.
 Action: Encourage neighborhoods within walking distance of a mix of clean industry, commercial, residential, recreational, religious and civic uses. - b.
-Action: Encourage the development of places a "third place" within each hamlet that o-serve as an eighborhood anchors and informal gathering places. - c.
-Action: Allow a wider Refine land use classifications and prepare a zoning map that allows for a variety of housing types traditional to the region in addition to such as single-family houses, such as attached row houses, two and three-unit multifamily housing, carriage houses, and residences above stores, while maintaining hamlet neighborhood character. - d.
+Action: Encourage the development of places within each hamlet that serve as neighborhood anchors and informal gathering places. - c.
+Action: Action: Allow a wider variety of housing types traditional to the region in addition to single-family houses, such as attached row houses, two and three-unit multifamily housing, carriage houses, and residences above stores, while maintaining hamlet neighborhood character. - d.
 Action: Adopt zoning incentives and programs to encourage housing that is affordable to a broad segment of the Skaneateles community. - e.
 Action: Encourage the conversion of large older buildings, including barns and mill buildings, to apartments and small businesses. - f.
-Action: Consider creating a supply of permanently deed-restricted affordable housing using zoning incentives and other mechanisms.
+Action: Consider creating a supply of permanently deedrestricted affordable housing using zoning incentives and other mechanisms.